 - Wash the feet twice a day with water and soap.
 Always clean between the toes.

 - Keep feet dry.
 Applying antifungal talcum powder to the feet can help.
+A range of antifungal talcum powder products are available for purchase online.
 Walk barefoot at home as much as possible.

 - Remove shoes as soon as exercise or sports has ended.

 - Wear loose-fitting, well-ventilated shoes, especially during the warmer months.
 The best materials for shoes are leather or canvass.

 - Make sure feet are dry before putting on socks, stockings, or tights.
 Wear socks made from material that draws moisture away from the feet, such as cotton, silk, or wool.